► You

 English"; it is important to remember that "technical English" is not

 something monolithic.
-There are a lot of different styles of technical
+There may be a lot of different fields of

 - Documents that are aimed at a general reading public,